flomesh-io/osm-edge/docs/certificate_management.md

 **Mutating webhook** *(Diagram object 6)* - When OSM injector starts it will create a web server for the mutating webhook to inject the proxy into the pods joined to the mesh.
 This web server will have a certificate issued for it.
 This certificate is stored in the OSM control plane namespace and named `mutating-webhook-cert-secret`.

 **Mutating webhook patch** *(Diagram object 7)* - Part of the mutating webhook implementation is to create a patch to inject the proxy sidecar.
 A bootstrap certificate will be issued so that the Envoy sidecar can communicate with the XDS server.
-The bootstrap config (including this certificate) will be stored in the same namespace as the pod as a secret with the name `envoy-bootstrap-config-<proxy_id>`.
+The bootstrap config (including this certificate) will be stored in the same namespace as the pod as a secret with the name `sidecar-bootstrap-config-<proxy_id>`.

 ![OSM certificate management diagram](./images/osm_certificate_management1.png)